Jarrow-Tech/JarrowTech/README.md

 ## License
 No License
-> :pushpin: For more information please view: https://choosealicense.com/no-permission/
+> :pushpin: For more information provided by github please view: https://choosealicense.com/no-permission/